 Chuck Ingels is one of the main authors and technical editors of The Home Orchard, the best book available on growing deciduous fruit and nut trees for home gardeners in California, and at last week’s Master Gardener conference in Long Beach I attended a presentation Ingels gave on training and pruning fruit trees.
 The presentation reminded me of why I like The Home Orchard so much.
 The presentation was — and The Home Orchard is — detailed, supported with excellent photographs, and full of clear explanations that can get a new grower off to a great start as well as keep a seasoned orchardist engaged.

 The Home Orchard: Growing Your Own Deciduous Fruit and Nut Trees, edited by Chuck Ingels, Pamela Geisel, and Maxwell Norton is a comprehensive guide.
-As the book’s introduction says, “You will learn how trees grow, which species grow best in particular regions and soils, what varieties are avaliable (and how to select the right one), and how to prepare the soil, plant the trees, water and fertilize, prune and graft, thin the fruit, diagnose problems, control pests, and harvest the fruits of your labors.”
+As the book’s introduction says, “You will learn how trees grow, which species grow best in particular regions and soils, what varieties are available (and how to select the right one), and how to prepare the soil, plant the trees, water and fertilize, prune and graft, thin the fruit, diagnose problems, control pests, and harvest the fruits of your labors.”

 Many of the book’s photographs were taken by Chuck Ingels himself, some of them in his own backyard.
 And this is one of my favorite things about Ingels: he talks (and writes) about what he knows, first hand.
 Ingels works for the University of California Cooperative Extension, but he doesn’t just visit commercial orchards and then report what works on those farms.
 Ingels continually plants and trains and prunes and experiments with peach and apple and persimmon trees in his own yard as well, and he documents it and can report it to us on whether it might work in our yards.
 Yards are different from farms.